Helmholtz-AI-Energy/HyDe/README.md

 * HSID-CNN-3D (DeNet-like)
 * MemNet + trainable HyRes step

+##### Pretrained Models

+Pretrained models are available on the github repository but NOT in the pip release.

 ## High Level Function Usage

 The high level functions (see Features above) are created with torch.nn.Modules.
 This means that they are classes